MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configurations.md

 This configuration includes one or more operationalization front-ends and back-ends on a group of machines.
 The front-end owns stateless business logic and can communicate with the back-ends and the database.
 The back-end manages stateful R Shells, which are????

+In this option we recommend to set ssl between the front end and back end machines and between the front end and db (if changed from default). @@@@@ Rewrite AND LINK TO SSL ARTICLE

 While it is configured, by default, to use the default local SQLite database, you must define a remote SQL Server or PostgreSQL database if you plan on using multiple front-ends.

 Front-ends and back-ends can be scaled independently.
 There are n